sycarion/querquedule/Rules.md

 # Querquedule!
 You are a cyberteal on a mission to clear a plague of locusts and prevent the rise of the Querquedule Technocracy.

-## Layout

-(insert picture of 6 by 6 grid map)

 ## Parts Needed

-12 Round Discs (dimes work well)
+- 12 Round Discs (dimes work well)

-1 Player Token
+- 1 Player Token

-at least 3 regular dice
+- At least 3 regular dice

-Printed copy of the map
+- Printed copy of the map

-Pencil
+- Pencil

 ## Object